-CALENDAR ITEM A Statewide S Statewide 10/22/09 W26366 J. Dye G. Newton CONSIDER APPROVAL OF MEMORANDUM OF AGREEMENT WITH CALIFORNIA ENERGY COMMISSION REGARDING THE COORDINATION OF POWER PLANT PERMITTING ACTIVITIES PARTIES: California Energy Commission 1516 9th Street Sacramento, CA 95814-5504 c/o Chris Tooker Transmission Corridor Designation Unit, MS 46 Siting, Transmission and Environmental Protection Division California State Lands Commission 100 Howe Ave., Suite 100-South Sacramento, CA 95825 BACKGROUND Staff of the California State Lands Commission (SLC) has received several applications to lease school and/or lieu lands under the Commission's jurisdiction for the installation and operation of renewable energy projects.
-Staff anticipates that similar applications will continue to be received in the future, as utilities strive to meet the State's aggressive yet important renewable energy goals.
+CALENDAR ITEM C63

+A Statewide

+S Statewide

+12/17/14 W 26366 J. Fabel J. DeLeon

+CONSIDER RENEWAL OF A MEMORANDUM OF AGREEMENT WITH THE CALIFORNIA ENERGY COMMISSION REGARDING THE COORDINATION OF POWER PLANT PERMITTING ACTIVITIES

+PARTIES:

+California Energy Commission 1516 9th Street Sacramento, CA 95814-5504

+California State Lands Commission 100 Howe Ave., Suite 100-South Sacramento, CA 95825

+BACKGROUND

+From time to time, the California State Lands Commission (CSLC or Commission) receives applications to lease lands under the Commission's jurisdiction for the installation and operation of energy generation projects.
 The California Energy Commission (CEC) has exclusive authority to certify thermal power plants with a generating capacity of 50 megawatts or more.
-Some project proposals received by SLC staff exceed this threshold; others do not.
-Approval of the proposed agreement will provide a helpful framework for staff of the SLC and CEC to perform their respective roles and share relevant information for all such project proposals, both above and below the CEC's exclusive jurisdictional threshold.
+Some project proposals received by CSLC staff exceed this threshold; others do not.
+Approval of a Memorandum of Agreement (MOA) in October 2009 (Exhibit A) provided a framework for staffs of the CSLC and CEC to perform their respective roles and share relevant information for all such project proposals, both above and below the CEC's exclusive jurisdictional threshold.
+The purpose of the MOA was to ensure timely and effective coordination between the CEC and the CSLC during the CEC's regulatory review and the CSLC's leasing process.
+This MOA expired on October 28, 2014.
+Both CSLC and CEC staff believe renewal of the MOA for an additional 5 years would have mutual benefits to the respective agencies.

 OTHER PERTINENT INFORMATION:

-1. Pursuant to the Commission's delegation of authority and the State CEQA Guidelines (14 CCR § 15061), the staff has determined that this activity is CALENDAR ITEM NO. C53 (CONT'D) exempt from the requirements of the CEQA because this activity is not a "project" as defined by the CEQA (PRC § 21065) and the State CEQA Guidelines (14 CCR § 15378).
-2. The Executive Director of the CEC has already executed the agreement.
-Upon Commission approval of this item, CEC staff will bring the executed agreement to the office of the SLC for execution by the SLC's Executive Officer.
-PERMIT STREAMLINING ACT:
+The staff recommends that the Commission find that the subject authorization to execute a renewal of the Memorandum of Agreement does not have a potential for resulting in either a direct or reasonably foreseeable indirect physical change in the environment, and is, therefore, not a project in accordance with the California Environmental Quality Act (CEQA).

+CALENDAR ITEM NO. C63 (CONT'D)

+Authority: Public Resources Code section 21065 and California Code of Regulations, Title 14, section 15060, subdivision (c)(3) and 15378.

-N/A EXHIBITS:
+EXHIBITS: